 Melanomas represent a group of skin changes that can be life-threatening if not detected early enough and properly taken care of.
-Melanomas can be:
+They can be:

-- Superficial Spreading Melanoma – this is a melanoma that starts in the upper layers of the skin.
-It penetrates deeper only at later stages;
+- Superficial Spreading Melanoma – this is a type that starts on the upper layers of the skin.
+It penetrates deeper only at later stages

-- Nodular Melanoma – the first nodular melanoma symptom is a nodule under the skin that is hard to touch.
-It grows quickly (the aggressive skin cancer melanoma);
+- Nodular Melanoma – the first symptom is a nodule under the skin that is hard to touch.
+It grows quickly (the aggressive skin cancer melanoma)

-- Acral Lentiginous Melanoma – a rare form of melanoma that appears on the palm and the soles.
-It can also be found under fingernails and toenails; and
+- Acral Lentiginous Melanoma – a rare form that appears on the palm and the soles.
+It can also be found under fingernails and toenails

-- Amelanotic Melanoma – a type of melanoma that is difficult to diagnose.
-This type of skin cancer cell does not produce any melatonin and can be skin colour, white, purple, or even red.
+- Amelanotic Melanoma – a type that is difficult to diagnose.
+This type of skin cancer cell produce little or no pigment

 Melanoma is the most dangerous form of skin cancer.
 If left untreated, it can spread to the surrounding tissues, which significantly complicates the procedure and reduces the chances of positive long-term outcomes of such practices.
 In some cases, once cancer has spread, it may be incurable.
 This is known as metastatic melanoma.

-Skin cancers, melanoma included, are easily taken care of if they are detected early enough.
+Skin cancers might be easily treated if they are detected early enough.
 The early-stage melanoma survival rate is around 99%, while in more advanced stages of cancer, it may even be incurable.
-In the USA alone, melanoma kills 9,300 people annually.
-Good skincare, continuous use of SPF with a sun protection factor of 30+ and above, and regular skin checks are the best measures that any adult should practice regularly.
+In the USA alone, this type of cancer kills 9,300 people annually.
+Good skincare routine, continuous use of SPF with a sun protection factor of 30+ and above, and regular skin checks are the best measures that any adult should practice regularly.
 You may consult your GP or your specialised plastic surgeon for more information on proper skincare and schedule an appointment for a skin check.

 To easily distinguish between a melanoma and a mole, you should follow the ABCDE rule:

-There are several skin cancer or melanoma removal procedures.
-Your seasoned plastic surgeon, Dr Mark Gittos, will be able to properly assess your case and give advice on which approach may be the best in your case.
+Melanoma treatment depends of various factors.
+Your experienced plastic surgeon, Dr Mark Gittos, will be able to properly assess your case and give advice on which approach may be the best in your case.
 The surgical procedures and non-surgical procedures that may be used during melanoma removal are:

 What does a melanoma spot look like?

-- A melanoma spot will characteristically be of irregular shape, darker in colour than the surrounding tissue and growing.
-Melanoma may appear in the place of a mole on your body, and in this case, it will usually look like a red ring around the mole in the initial stages of development.
+- A melanoma spot often has an irregular shape, darker in colour than the surrounding tissue and growing.
+It may appear in the place of a mole on your body, and in this case, it will usually look like a red ring around the mole in the initial stages of development.

 How does Melanoma make you feel?

-- Melanoma may feel itchy and sore without any other symptoms in the early melanoma stage.
+- This type of cancer may feel itchy and sore without any other symptoms in the early melanoma stage.
 In later stages, especially if you have a case of metastatic melanoma, the organs it has spread to may show signs of declining function, and you may feel tired.

-- No. Melanoma does not show up in bloodwork.
-Your specialised plastic surgeon may order an LDH (lactate dehydrogenase) blood analysis if he suspects you may have a more advanced form of melanoma.
+- No, it does not show up in bloodwork.
+Your specialised plastic surgeon may order an LDH (lactate dehydrogenase) blood analysis if he suspects you may have a more advanced form of skin cancer.